pmarkaide/42_transcendence/README.md

 if you go to localhost:8888/documentation you can see the API endpoints instead

+---

 ## Unit tests

-When building more tests it's useful to use docker compose run --rm backend npm test --show-full-coverage to see the full coverage listing.

-Tap will automatically run every file with test on it and also everything inside the test directory.
+The backend uses TAP for testing.
+TAP will automatically run every file with "test" in its name as well as everything inside the test directory.

+### Running Unit Tests
-To run the unit tests:
+To run all the unit tests, execute:

 `docker-compose run --rm backend npm test`

-To see full coverage report:
+### Viewing Full Coverage Report
+If you want to see a detailed coverage report, run:

 `docker-compose run --rm backend npm test -- --show-full-coverage`

-To avoid tap returning 1 even if all tests would pass but the codebase coverage is not 100%:
+### Allowing Incomplete coverage
+By default, TAP may return a non-zero exit code if code coverage is not 100%.
+To allow incomplete coverage and avoid failing the build, use:

 `docker-compose run --rm backend npm test -- --allow-incomplete-coverage`

-`Note: docker compose command can be system specific.`
+`Note: The docker-compose command may be system specific.
+Adjust the command accordingly if your setup differs.`